Siwan Lillicrap

 Siwan Lillicrap (born 27 September 1987) is a Welsh rugby union player who plays as a lock or number 8 for Gloucester-Hartpury and the Wales national team.
 Lillicrap made her debut for Wales in 2016, and captained the team at the 2020, 2021 and 2022 Women's Six Nations Championship.

 Lillicrap is one of the first professional women's rugby players in Wales.
 It was announced that Lillicrap would leave her role as Head of Rugby at Swansea University in order to become a full-time professional women's rugby player in January 2022.

 Club career

 Lillicrap's interest in rugby was piqued at a young age, when she would spend her childhood weekends at Waunarlwydd RFC, watching her father coach and brother play.
-With no girls' team at the club or in her local area, Lillicrap had to wait until she was 17 to join the women's side.
+With no girls' team at the club, she was invited to train with Waunarlwydd women's team, but Lillicrap's mother would not allow her daughter to train with adult women.
+As such, Lillicrap did not play any rugby until she was seventeen and played her first full senior game two weeks later.